cheatham1/SoftwareBook/take_a_look_at_the_data.md

 The basic code implementing the protocol to read the files and how the objects can be read is in Tuplereader.py.
 Have a look there to see which information is available.
 The general analysis flow can be found in Job.py whereas the base class for all concrete analyses is located in Analysis.py.

-It is recommended to start out by modifying one of the existing analyses, e.g. the ZAnalysis located in ZAnalysis.py.
+It is recommended to start out by modifying one of the existing analyses, e.g. the WZAnalysis located in WZAnalysis.py.
 If you want to add an analysis, make sure that the filename is the same as the class name, otherwise the code will not work.

 The files associated with the processes are found via python's glob module, enabling the use of unix style wildcards.